BioPeterson/ONT-DART/README.md

 - Open terminal and navigate to the project's root directory.
 - To build the Docker image for ONT-DART, run the following command: `./build_image.sh`.
 This will properly bundle the frontend and backend web application files together and create a Docker image with the name **ont-dart**.
-- Finally, to run the web application, run the following command: `docker run  -p 5000:5000 ont-dart`.
+- Finally, to run the web application, run the following command (modify port and host url if needed/depending on system): `docker run  -p 5000:5000 ont-dart`.
 The web application can now be reached at the following URL: http://localhost:5000.

 ## Installing ONT-DART Web Application to MK1C